OpenFX Offers NGOs “At Cost” Cross-Border FX

 Why we are giving up the markup

 We can afford to do this because moving money through hard corridors cheaply is the entire company.
 Our costs on these flows are already low, and pushing them lower is the same work we do everywhere else, every day.
-We would rather this not be read as charity, because it is closer to a judgment about where a margin belongs.
-It belongs on commercial business, not on money raised to feed people.
+The better we run the business, the bigger this math gets.

 Share article